 To date, it is known that the settlement in this area of northern Yucatan with a longer occupation period, from 300 aC until the year 1200 dC Unlike the rest of the Puuc cities in the area, it had its peak during the early Classic (300-500 dC) when the most monumental buildings were built, such as the case of the labyrinth Maya.

 Many of these dates are obtained by the hieroglyphic inscriptions found, which shed light on the history of the place.
-Some contain long count dates, the oldest found in Yucatan.
+Some contain long count dates, one of the oldest found in Yucatán.
 You can be accompanied by a guide to see the glyphs that Oxkintok still retains.
 I can not talk about it because I did not visit them, so you'll tell me how are those glyphs?

 A few months ago I returned to Oxkintok, and the small palapa has been replaced by a large entrance with services for the visitor.
 To be honest, the tza tun tzat experience and some other details stayed with me for the first time, so this time I delighted with my visit to Oxkintok.